Package 'geobounds'

 Description

-Get a summary of selected or all countries and their highest administrative level available in geoBoundaries.
+Returns a summary of selected country codes and their highest available ADM level in geoBoundaries.

 Usage